 - Guided night hikes and tours of BFREE’s conservation programs

-- Round-trip 4×4 transportation from Savannah Airport (INB) to the BFREE Field Station and back on the day of departure.
+- Transportation from Savannah Airport (INB) to the BFREE entrance road.

 - Fees paid to this program not only support your participation in critical turtle research for Belize but also have a direct impact on the country’s next generation of conservation leaders.
-Funding from this TSA-NAFTRG-BFREE research program will employ the next Belizean participant in BFREE’s two-year work training Science and Education Fellowship program.
+Funding from this TSA-NAFTRG-BFREE research program helps to support Belizean participation in scientific research at BFREE.

 Space is limited for this incredible opportunity; make your deposit today to secure your spot.
-Deposits are due by April 30, 2022.
-The final payment is due by May 1st for Group One and May 13th for Group Two.
+Deposits are due by April 1, 2024.
+The final payment is due by June 7th, 2024.
 To register for this program, read the Booking Terms and Conditions on the next page.

 BOOKING TERMS AND CONDITIONS

 Participants must agree to all terms and conditions of booking before registering for this program.
 This program is coordinated by the Belize Foundation for Research & Environmental Education (BFREE).

 Participation in the 2024 Turtle Survey at BFREE is $1,750 per person.
 These covered costs per person include accommodations, meals (while at BFREE), guided tours of BFREE and transportation to Placencia.
 Program Fees Do Not include the following: international airfare to BZE, roundtrip domestic airfare with Maya Island Air to Savannah (INB), meals in Placencia, soft drinks and beers, or travel insurance, gratuities/souvenirs – at your discretion.

 Deposit and Final Payment.